Geometric unification of timelike orbital chaos and phase transitions in black holes: Conclusion

-\textit{\textbf{Conclusion.}---} In this work, we have systematically extended the correspondence between geometry and dynamics from unstable null orbits to the timelike case and uncovered their fundamental distinction.
+In this work, we have systematically extended the correspondence between geometry and dynamics from unstable null orbits to the timelike case and uncovered their fundamental distinction.
 Within the framework of the MPS theory, we constructed a new geometric quantity $\mathcal{G}$ and demonstrated that $\mathcal{G} \propto -\lambda^2$ holds for unstable timelike orbits, where $\lambda$ is the Lyapunov exponent characterizing the orbital chaos.
 This finding fills a crucial theoretical gap by establishing this correspondence specifically for massive particles.

 Moreover, we have found that the geometric quantity $\mathcal{G}$ exhibits multivalued behavior near the black hole first-order phase transition, synchronizing with the Lyapunov exponent $\lambda$.
-The extracted critical exponent $\delta=1/2$ agrees with the mean-field theory.
 This reveals that spacetime geometry itself encodes thermodynamic phase transition information, thereby establishing a geometric framework for probing black hole thermodynamics in the timelike case.
+Furthermore, we find that the critical behaviors of both $\mathcal{G}$ and $\lambda$ deviate from the mean-field expectation, indicating that the geometric and dynamic properties of regular black holes differ from those of their singular counterparts.
+This result also provides a basis for further investigation into this distinction.

 Our work demonstrates that thermodynamic phase transitions are detectable via a geometrical spacetime quantity.
 This provides new insights into the fundamental question of how spacetime geometry encodes black hole thermodynamics and lays the groundwork for exploring the deep geometry-thermodynamics connection in other gravitational theories.